Hossam-El-Batal/orders-challenge/README.md

 ### List products API
 ### 1. **Assumptions**
--Found some in efficiencies in the provided query like the calling of the database many times with each promise
+-Found some inefficiencies in the provided query like the calling of the database many times with each promise
 ### 2. **Implementation**
 -Made a single query with filtering to match all matching products
 ### 3. **Optimization and suggestions**